Catholic Schools Week in Utica gets congressional recognition and more | The Catholic Sun

 “Attending Notre Dame has been what I have expected it to be and more,” she said.
 “We learn about our faith, have opportunities to take a lot of direct classes and be a part of the school community with clubs and sports.”

 Carli, her fellow students, faculty, staff and others throughout the country celebrated Catholic education from Jan.
 29 to Feb.
 4 during National Catholic Schools Week.
 In observance of the yearly celebration, Notre Dame received proclamations from the City of Utica, Oneida County, State of New York and the 22nd Congressional District.
-Holy Cross Academy and St. Patrick’s School in Oneida, and Rome Catholic Elementary, also were honored by the county, state and Congress.
+Rome Catholic Elementary and Oneida schools Holy Cross Academy and St. Patrick’s School also were honored by the county, state and Congress.

 Robert McQueen, campus minister at Notre Dame, said celebrating Catholic schools and receiving the proclamations are significant.